-Council should focus high density building in the city centre where it is to be expected as well as start new
+Council should focus high density building in the city centre where it is to be expected as well as start new developments in New Brighton and red zone areas which are being rebuilt.

 Crime in Hornby is on the rise and traffic congestion is increasing by the week.